MicrosoftDocs/learn/learn-pr/azure/upload-download-and-manage-data-with-azure-storage-explorer/includes/1-introduction.md

 ## Learning objectives

 - Identify the features of Azure Storage Explorer
-- Install Azure Storage Explorer
+- Install Storage Explorer
-- Use Azure Storage Explorer to connect to Azure Storage services and manipulate stored data
+- Use Storage Explorer to connect to Azure Storage services and manipulate stored data

 ## Prerequisites